nbrisset/CTF/grehack-ctf-2016/sam-sepiol-pizzas-100/README.md

 > Remarks: "there are some guessing..."

 I guess I'm fond of pizza.
-Especially the Margherita.. yeah the cheese one... maybe.. with ham in it..
+Especially the Margherita.. yeah the cheesy one... maybe.. with ham in it..
 I guess...

 100 points.
 Easy one.